itsjavi/storylite/CONTRIBUTING.md

 ## Developing

-The main `@storylite/storylite` package can be found in `packages/storylite`.
+The main packages are `ui` and `vite-plugin`, and can be found in `packages/*`.

-You can quickly test and debug your changes in `@storylite/storylite` by running `packages/example` (it's a playground project with demos in many frameworks to try out storylite):
+You can quickly build and preview your changes by running the `dev` command (it will also start the React example project):

 ```sh
 pnpm dev